Fiann Ó Nualláin – Plants, Place and Wellbeing along the River Barrow

 Type of event: Outdoor walk.

 Leighlinbridge is not a place to rush through.
-It’s a place to pause, to look a little closer and to wander off the track.
+It’s a place to pause and to look a little closer to uncover unexpected treasures In a world that often moves too fast, this is a place where you can truly slow down.